 - Facilitate projects and activities that will reduce traffic, fuel consumption, and air pollution near schools.

-- Launch a new national event - National Bike to School Day;
+- Launch of a new national event - National Bike to School Day on May 9, 2012;

 - Development of a State SRTS Peer to Peer program.

-Demand for the SRTS program remained solid, as evidenced by the number of funding applications states have received and the dollar amount requested by those applicants.
-During this reporting period, all states and the District of Columbia announced funding for local or statewide SRTS activities and the schools benefiting from the funding increased from approximately 7,662 schools to 11,371.
-Through June 30, 2011, states had received 10,255 program applications with 44 percent of those being selected for funding.
-Collectively, states continued to supply approximately 39 percent of the $1.7 billion in requested funds for local and statewide SRTS activities.
+Demand for the SRTS program remained solid, as evidenced by the number of funding applications received by states and the dollar amount requested by those applicants.
+During this reporting period, all states and the District of Columbia announced funding for local or statewide SRTS activities and the schools benefiting from the funding increased from approximately 11,371 schools to 13,347.
+Through June 30, 2012, states had received 11,972 program applications with 47 percent of those being selected for funding.
+Collectively, states were able to provide approximately 36 percent of the $2.1 billion in requested funds for local and statewide SRTS activities.

 The work of the National Center encompasses the following functions: